-- 47. A "FINAL MAP" shall be processed with the Public Works Department and recorded with the County Recorder.
+- 46. A "FINAL MAP" shall be processed with the Public Works Department and recorded with the County Recorder.
 The "FINAL MAP" shall be prepared by a Land Surveyor or Civil Engineer authorized to practice Land Surveying I the State of California and shall comply with the State Subdivision Map Act and Title 18 of the Riverside Municipal Code.
-All applicable checking and recording fees are the responsibility of the applicant. - 48.
-Installation of curb and gutter at 32 feet from monument centerline, sidewalk, and matching paving on Mariposa Road to Public Works specifications. - 49.
-Installation of curb and gutter at 20 feet from monument centerline, sidewalk, and matching paving on Lurin Avenue to Public Works specifications. - 50.
-Installation of curb and gutter at 32 feet from monument centerline, sidewalk, and matching paving on Cole Avenue to Public Works specifications. - 51.
-Advisory: Project to have sewer service provided by WMWD, will serve letter required. - 52.
-Off-site improvement plans to be approved by Public Works prior to map recordation. - 53.
-A surety prepared by Public Works to be posted to guarantee the required off-site improvements prior to map recordation. - 54.
-Storm Drain construction will be contingent on engineer's drainage study. - 55.
+All applicable checking and recording fees are the responsibility of the applicant. - 47.
+Deed for widening Lurin Avenue to 33 feet from monument centerline to Public Works specifications. - 48.
+Deed for widening Obsidian Drive to 33 feet from monument centerline to Public Works specifications. - 49.
+Installation of curb and gutter at 20 feet from monument centerline, sidewalk and matching paving on project side of Obsidian Drive to Public Works specifications.
+12 feet of additional pavement required on opposite side of centerline to public works specifications. - 50.
+Installation of curb and gutter at 20 feet from monument centerline, sidewalk and matching paving on Lurin Avenue to Public Works specifications. - 51.
+Full improvement of interior streets based on private residential street standards. - 52.
+Advisory: Project to have sewer service provided by WMWD, will serve letter required. - 53.
+Off-site improvement plans to be approved by Public Works prior to map recordation. - 54.
+A surety prepared by Public Works to be posted to guarantee the required off-site improvements prior to map recordation. - 55.
+Storm Drain construction will be contingent on engineer's drainage study. - 56.
 Prior to final inspection for the development project, the applicant shall pay the Transportation Uniform Mitigation Fee (TUMF) in accordance with the fee schedule in effect at the time of payment.
 If the project improvements include qualifying right-of-way dedications and/or street improvements to a TUMF regional arterial roadway as identified on the Regional System of Highways and Arterials, the developer may have the option to enter into a Credit/ Reimbursement Agreement with the City and Western Riverside Council of Governments (WRCOG) to recover costs for such work based on unit costs as determined by WRCOG.